 In comparison to human breast milk, cow’s milk has less lactoferrin.
 Infant formula is often supplemented with extra lactoferrin in order to bring the level closer to human breast milk.

-There is considerable evidence for lactoferrin being involved in the stimulation of the immune system11, including enhancing production and/or activation of immune cells, such as lymphocytes and Natural Killer 12,13.
+There is considerable evidence for lactoferrin being involved in the stimulation of the immune system11, including enhancing production and/or activation of immune cells, such as lymphocytes12,13.
 Lactoferrins positive charge allows it to bind to negatively charged molecules on the surface of various cells of the immune system14 and it has been suggested that this association can trigger signalling pathways that lead to cellular responses such as activation, differentiation and proliferation.

 In addition to inducing systemic immunity, lactoferrin can promote skin immunity and inhibit allergic responses.
 It induces the immune system against skin allergens, causing migration to the reaction site of specialised immune cells of the skin 17.